albincr/TBSwiftExtensions/README.md

 ### UIImage extensions

-Create an image from a color
+Create an image from a color:

 ```swift
 let image = UIImage.imageWithColor(UIColor.greenColor())